UCaNLabUMB/SDR_Tutorials/Documentation/GNURadio_Overview.md

 # Flowgraph Creation
 We assume that you already have GNURadio [installed](https://wiki.gnuradio.org/index.php/InstallingGR).
-Historically, we have been using the PyBOMBs installation method; however, there are other suggested methods for installing newer versions of GNURadio (i.e., after V3.8).
-With a working installation of GNURadio, we can start creating our first flowgraph by following the steps below.
+Historically, we used the PyBOMBs installation method; however, there are other suggested methods for installing newer versions of GNURadio (i.e., after V3.8).
+Specifically, you should consider using apt-get for Linux distributions or RadioConda if you're using Windows or MacOS.

+Once you have a working installation of GNURadio, we can create our first flowgraph by following the steps below.

 ## Create Flowgraph in GRC
 GNURadio is an open source software toolkit for software defined radio (SDR).
 While GNURadio is based in the Python programming language, many users stick to the _GNURadio Companion_ tool, or GRC, which provides a simple graphical environment for managing GNURadio flowgraphs (i.e., signal processing chains).
 To get started with GRC, you can simply type `gnuradio_companion` in a terminal.
 This will open the GRC tool for developing GNURadio flowgraphs.
 If this is your first time opening GRC, you should see a (mostly) blank window with two blocks: an **Options** block, where you will define various high-level flowgraph settings, and a **Variable** block with a value defined for a variable called "samp_rate".